 My First Day Back on Novolog

-Update: My first day back on Novolog confirmed my theory that Fiasp was the culprit of my stubborn heads and post-meal spikes.
-After just my first meal dosing Novolog again, it was remarkably relieving to see that the dose I took covered the carbohydrates in my meal as intended.
+My first day back on Novolog insulin aspart injections confirmed my theory that Fiasp was the culprit of my stubborn heads and post-meal spikes.
+After just my first meal dosing Novolog again, it was remarkably relieving to see that the mealtime insulin dose I took covered the carbs in my meal as intended.

 My body is very sensitive to Novolog.
 My body is not nearly as sensitive to Fiasp.

 Why?
 Heck, I can’t tell ya.
-But I’m glad I took the time to try it, and even gladder that I realized it was the culprit behind my frustrating high numbers lately.
+I'm not a health care expert there.
+But I’m glad I took the time to try it, and even gladder that I realized it was the culprit behind my frustrating hyperglycemia lately.